Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Kanki," ranked by the total number of "Good!" votes.

-To Wear - To wear a crown or other head covering.
+To Wear - To put on a crown.

 Faint, Dim - Something that is barely visible or barely audible.